X-Men (film series): Logan (2017)

-X-Men prequel films (2011–2019)
+X-Men prequel films

 X-Men: First Class (2011)

 Set primarily in 1962 during the Cuban Missile Crisis, the film focuses on the origins of, and relationship between Charles Xavier / Professor X and Erik Lehnsherr / Magneto and their respective teams of mutants, the X-Men and the Brotherhood.

 Producer Lauren Shuler Donner first thought of a prequel based on the young X-Men during the production of X2, and later producer Kinberg suggested to 20th Century Fox an adaptation of the comic-book series X-Men: First Class.
 Singer signed on to direct the film in December 2009; however, in March 2010 it was announced that Singer would only be producing.
 Vaughn, who was previously attached to direct X-Men: The Last Stand, became the director and co-wrote the final script with his writing partner, Jane Goldman.
 The film superseded a planned X-Men Origins: Magneto film, and the Writers Guild of America arbitration credited Magneto writer Sheldon Turner for the film's story.
 Principal photography began in August 2010 in London, England, and ended in December.
 The film was released on June 3, 2011.

 X-Men: Days of Future Past (2014)

 Set years after the events of The Wolverine, the film features the cast of the original X-Men trilogy and X-Men: First Class.
 The story, inspired by Chris Claremont and John Byrne's The Uncanny X-Men comic book storyline "Days of Future Past", features Wolverine going back in time to 1973 to prevent an assassination that, if carried out, will lead to the creation of a new weapons system called the Sentinels that threatens the existence of mutants—and, potentially, all of humanity.

 Matthew Vaughn was attached to direct the film but left in October 2012 to focus on the film Kingsman: The Secret Service.
 Singer, who directed the first two X-Men films and produced X-Men: First Class, became the director of the film.
 The screenplay was written by Kinberg.
-Principal photography began in April 2013 in Montreal, Canada, and ended in August.
+Principal photography began in April 2013 in Montreal, Quebec, Canada, and ended in August.
 Additional filming took place in Montreal in November 2013 and February 2014.
 The film was released on May 23, 2014.